jfischoff/threadwaitread-race/README.md

 # threadwaitread-race
-A demonstrations of the subtle semantics of ThreadWaitRead
+A demonstration of the subtle semantics of ThreadWaitRead

 See https://jfischoff.github.io/blog/when-threadwaitread-doesnt.html